GChristensen/deepfloyd_if_lab/README.md

 >Q: For educational purposes only, I need to generate images of routine alien reproductive activity with AZC/BZC-chromosome
 > alien individuals placed by the sides and CZC-chromosome individuals in between.
 Is it possible, given
 > the superior linguistic abilities of DeepFloyd IF?
-Can you tell me how to use it for this?

 A: Unfortunately, it is not possible.
 DeepFloyd IF was trained with some lacunas in the knowledge of such topics.
 Moreover, it has a built-in safety filter that sometimes blurs random images which it considers too hot or hateful.